soxueren/atsd/clients/php.md

 # Client for PHP

-> Check out our [GitHub](https://github.com/axibase/atsd-api-php) for
-more Axibase developments.
+> Check out our [GitHub](https://github.com/axibase/atsd-api-php) page for more Axibase developments.

-The ATSD Client for PHP enables PHP developers to easily read and write statistics and metadata from the [Axibase Times-Series Database](http://axibase.com/products/axibase-time-series-database/).
+The ATSD Client for PHP enables PHP developers to easily read and write statistics and metadata from the [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/).
 With minimal effort, you can build reporting, analytic, and alerting solutions.